Percocet And Breastfeeding: Can I Use Percocet While Breastfeeding?

 Premature babies may experience less severe symptoms than the full-term ones, and they do not face many difficulties during the recovery process.

 Neonatal Abstinence Syndrome can be treated once the doctor has conducted a successful evaluation of the baby’s health.
 The doctor will prescribe various treatment options depending upon the following factors:

 - The baby’s toleration to certain medications and therapies

 Babies experiencing the withdrawal symptoms will often be very irritable and may have a tough time being comforted.
 Certain babies that have been experiencing severe withdrawal symptoms such as seizures may require medication to treat the problem.
 IV fluids may be given if the infant has become severely dehydrated.
 The drugs used to treat the newborn belong to a similar family of the drugs that the baby is withdrawing from.
 Morphine and methadone are often used to relieve the withdrawal symptoms in infants.
 Clonidine may also be used to manage severe withdrawal symptoms in infants.
-The dosage is decreased gradually to help the newborn wean off opioids.
+The dosage is decreased gradually to help the newborn wean off Percocet.
 Since these babies are usually quite fussy and cranky, the doctors may advise the parents to use the TLC (tender loving care) method to soothe the baby.
 The TLC strategies include:

 - Rocking the baby gently back and forth

 - Minimizing noise and dimming the lights to calm the infant

 Can Women Take Percocet While Breastfeeding?

 When a mother takes Percocet while breastfeeding, the drug can pass onto the newborn through the breast milk and cause significant harm.
 According to information on CDC, taking Percocet during pregnancy can have a negative impact on the health of the baby.
 A survey was conducted on 533 women regarding the effects of oxycodone on infants, and 20 percent of those women reported that their children were experiencing problems with their central nervous system.